manofdale/pythonProgramming/README.md

-# pythonProgramming
+# python programming demo
-some random puzzle questions solved in python 3 implemented strictly for fun!
+some random puzzle questions solved in python 3 implemented by me, strictly for fun!